mcode/mcode-extraction-framework/src/helpers/valueSets/vs-expansion-explained.md

 3. Remove all irrelevant ValueSets from this folder, leaving behind only the ones to be expanded.
 4. In the MEF, update the`PREEXPANSIONPATH` global variable in `vs-expansion-script.js` to point to the folder made to house the ValueSets in step 2.
 5. Run `vs-expansion-script.js` using node.
+6. For all failed expansions, determine if manual expansion is feasible (i.e. if there is just 1-2 codes that reference codeSystems GG's server do not support).
+If feasible, manually expand those VS.